re4ldev/arch-laptop/README.md

 2. Verify an installation image signature.
 3. Prepare an installation medium.
 4. Boot the live environment.
+5. Set up the network.
+6. Set up SSH access to the live environment.
-5. Set keyboard layout.
+7. Set keyboard layout.
-6. Verify the boot mode.
+8. Verify the boot mode.
-7. Connect to the Internet.
-8. Update the system clock.
+9. Update the system clock.
-9. Partition the disks.
+10. Partition the disks.
-10. Setup an encryption on the main partition.
+11. Setup an encryption on the main partition.
-11. Format disk partitions.
+12. Format disk partitions.
-12. Create btrfs subvolumes.
+13. Create btrfs subvolumes.
-13. Mount the subvolumes.
+14. Mount the subvolumes.
-14. Select the mirrors.
+15. Select the mirrors.
-15. Install essential packages with pacstrap.
+16. Install essential packages with pacstrap.
-16. Generate fstab.
+17. Generate fstab.
-17. Chroot into the new system.
+18. Chroot into the new system.
-18. Set a timezone.
+19. Set a timezone.
-19. Set locale.
+20. Set locale.
-20. Set up the network.
+21. Set up the network.
-21. Set root password.
+22. Set root password.
-22. Set initramfs.
+23. Set initramfs.
-23. Install bootloader.
+24. Install bootloader.
-24. Boot into a newly installed system.
+25. Boot into a newly installed system.

 ## 1. Acquire an installation image: ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\